XingshengXu/Snake-Game/README.md

 4. Classic background music: The BGM is the classic Snake Game theme music, enjoy!

 ## Game Installation Guide
 Before installing "Snake Game" ensure that you have Python 3.7 or higher installed on your system.
-You can download the latest version of Python from the official website: [link text](https://www.python.org/downloads)
+You can download the latest version of Python from the official website: https://www.python.org/downloads

 Step 1: Install required libraries
 To run the game, you need to install the pygame library.
 Open a terminal or command prompt and enter the following command: